Traveling and Reporting in a World with COVID-19 and Black Lives Matter

 There has now become a certain responsibility thrust upon travel journalists to report on traveling in a responsible and conscious way.
 Whether it’s an article on the best Black-owned businesses in New Orleans or how to ethically source your food in South Africa, we must look at the world in a more conscious and compassionate way.
 Black stories are dying to be told all over the world.
 Journalism can really help these causes.

 Reporting on destinations should go deeper than its aesthetics and should dive into the people who make these places rich in culture and diversity.
 Staying at a 5-star hotel as a tourist while residents are living in poverty is an unfortunate side effect of tourism, but it’s one that should be acknowledged.
 While some of these hotels keep local economies afloat, there is still damage done by tourists, journalists, and reporters who visit these places without educating themselves on the issues of the area.
 Every action in a place that is not our home should be done with educated intention.

 Conscious Traveling and Journalism in a New World

 COVID-19 and the Black Lives Matter movement have shaken the world to its foundation and shown us the importance of caring about your fellow human.
-Whether it’s their physical health or human rights, there is always something we can be doing to help each other.
+Whether it’s their physical health or human rights, there is always something we can be doing through journalism to help each other.
 As travelers, journalists, and content creators, we bear a certain responsibility to be conscious about our actions, words, and platforms.